In Vivo Imaging System - Newton 7.0, Vilber

 • To ensure that you have enough space in the room, in which the Newton 7.0 is located, please always book the Newton 7.0 as well as the room itself.

-• The Newton 7.0 is booked via the Bioimaging Core Facility booking system
+• The Newton 7.0 can be booked via the Bioimaging Core Facility booking system

-• The room is booked via the outlook system and is called '1115-K18A IVIS' in the outlook booking system.
+• The room can be booked via the outlook system and is called '1115-K18A IVIS' in the outlook booking system.
 Add the room in the 'invite person' field.
 In case of doubts on how to book the room, contact IT Support.

 - Which isoflurane settings should I use?